Tyler-Lopez/TelloDroneControllerAndroid/README.md

 * Record and share flight summaries and more detailed in-flight realtime data.
 * Register and login to an account.

+## Features Todo

+* Save videos taken during flight.
+* Upload saved videos to an S3 Bucket.

 ## Data Schema

 Three models exist in the GraphQL schema: Challenge, TelloFlight, TelloFlightData.

-## Future Features

-* Save videos taken during flight.
-* Upload saved videos to an S3 Bucket.

 ## Running This Application